 Kevin Thomas Missing, from Kingston

-Thirty-one-year-old Kevin Thomas otherwise called ‘Ta-Tan’, of Denham Town, Kingston 14 has been missing since Wednesday, January 12.
+Thirty-one-year-old Kevin Thomas of Rema, Kingston has been missing since Wednesday, January 12.

-He is of dark complexion, slim build and about 170 centimetres (5feet 7 inches) tall.
+He is of light complexion, has a scar on his face, slim build and is about 170 centimetres (5 feet 7inches) tall.

-Reports from the Denham Town Police are that Thomas was last seen in his community and has not been heard from since.
-His mode of dress at the time he went missing is unknown.
+Reports from the Denham Town Police are that Thomas was last seen in his community, and frequents the Coronation Market downtown.
+His mode of dress at the time of his disappearance is unknown.
+He has not been heard from since.

-Anyone knowing the whereabouts of Kevin Thomas is being asked to contact the Denham Town Police at 876-922-6441, 119 police emergency number or the nearest police station.
+Anyone knowing the whereabouts of Kevin Thomas is being asked to contact the Denham Town Police at (876) 922-6442, Police 119 emergency number or the nearest Police Station.